azuredevcollege/aidevcollege/day1/MLOps/MLOps.md

 - Create a Service Connection
 - Work with Build and Release Pipelines

-But as our goal is to bring both worlds from the data scientists/ml experts and the developers together, that is why we consider the operationalization part as important to be (also briefly) emphasized.
+But as our goal is to bring both worlds from the ml experts and the developers together, that is why we consider the operationalization part as important to be (also briefly) emphasized.

 Thus we will cover the following topics in several sections: